Barakah-dev/The-Kitchen/README.md

-A restaurant webpage built with plain HTML.
+A restaurant webpage designed using HTML and CSS.